 What should I know before I buy a bra?

 A bra supports your breasts.
-While some girls don’t wear one, others like to wear them, especially when they play sports.
+While some people don’t wear one, others like to wear them, especially when they play sports or are active.
 All bras are shaped to fit around both your chest and your breasts.

-Some bras are sized small, medium, or large.
-Bras sized this way, such as sports bras, fit snugly but comfortably.
+Some bras are sized small, medium, large, x-large, xx-large, or xxx-large.
+Bras sized this way, such as sports bras, fit snugly but should be comfortable.
+Sports bras also now come in cup sizes for a more supported fit, but again you should measure yourself based on the brand’s size chart.
 A well-fitting sports bra can prevent breast pain during sports or running.